“There are only two ways to live your life. One is as though nothing is a miracle. The other is as though everything is a miracle.”

 Give the gift of a unique Experience

 We hope you have found our mindfulness advent calendar helpful!
-If you are looking for a unique experience as a Christmas gift for a loved one, friend or colleague, you may be interested in booking them onto one of our Silence in the City Retreats — this is an ideal way to support their personal well-being.
+If you are looking for a unique experience as a Christmas gift for a loved one, friend or colleague, you may be interested in booking them onto one of our 2024 Silence in the City Retreats — this is an ideal way to support their personal wellbeing.
+Please note that places are limited and advanced booking is usually required to avoid disappointment.

 Do feel free to share this post on social media, or by linking to it from your own website or blog.